-- Simple alphabet charts These can support a person with dysarthria, however various font sizes and colour combinations should be assessed as vision can become impaired. - A personalised communication passport to provide unfamiliar adults with an overview of the diagnosis and associated difficulties. - Basic self-care communication books for members of the multi-disciplinary team and family to use with the patient.
+- Simple alphabet charts These can support a person with dysarthria, however various font sizes and colour combinations should be assessed as vision can become impaired. - A personalised communication passport This can gather relevant information about an individual, their wants, needs and preferences around a large number of areas.
+It can also offer some information about the condition.
+They are particularly useful if the person with MSA has to be admitted to hospital. - Communication books for members of the multi-disciplinary team and family to use with the patient.
+Taking time to ensure they contain up to date and relevant information makes them a good resource.